lawrsp/ArchLinux-WSL2/README.md

     11.3. remove old ArchLinux application and install the new one

-check the scripts to get the details, enjoy :)
+check the scripts to get more details, enjoy :)

 # Buidl and Install Laucher: